-Finally, if you don’t define the minutes, Power Automate will consider it as 00.
+Finally, if you don’t define the minutes, Power Automate will consider it 00.

-The week works precisely the same way as the day but with the added parameter for the day of the week.
+The week works precisely the same way as the day but with the added parameter for the day.

 The month follows the same rules as the hour and minute.
 You provide a number, and the Flow will run every X months.

 It’s a given, but I’ll say it anyway.
 For monthly tasks prefer this option instead of the weeks.
-If you try to do the math, you’ll never get an entire month.
+You’ll only get part of the month if you try to do the math.
 You’ll get more or less depending on the number of days in that month.
 Also, a month is never four weeks, so consider this.